mutaherul/CompanyName.GatewayManagement/README.md

 ## Installation
-This project based on NET Core 3.1 SDK
+This project based on NET 5 SDK
 There is powershell script at scripts\Setup to install the framework.